-- Ensure good ventilation in all places, especially gathering places, and reduce the temperature in airport lounges in general and in airplanes in particular.
+- Ensure good ventilation in all places inside the airport, especially common places, and reduce the temperatures in general in airport lounges and in the airplanes in particular.

 - Air filters for ventilators, especially air conditioners, must be changed or cleaned periodically.

 - Allow restaurants and prayer places to open while following the preventive protocols.

 - The fingerprint machine for recording employee’s attendance must be stopped.

-- It is preferable to have a waste no-touch bin, and waste must be disposed of continuously.
+- It is important to have a waste no-touch bin, and waste must be disposed of continuously.